jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

 Now that we have evaluated the model, let's use the entire dataset and make a demo recommendation.
 To do this, we will do the same steps of converting the data into a matrix as well as finding the latent factor.

+In the full dataset, there are 293 subreddits contributing to the top 65% subreddit topics.
+Therefore, I used this number to define the latent factor in the SVD model.

+    Top 293 subreddits contribute a total of 65.0 % to the total subreddits in the dataset

-However, given that this dataset is much larger than the sample, we will use another method to organize the data and alter it into a matrix form for the SVD.
+Given that this dataset is much larger than the sample, we will use another method to organize the data and alter it into a matrix form for the SVD.

 In this case, I changed the row in the dataset to be 1 row per each user and tokenize all the subreddits where each users had posted a submission on using the TreebankWordTokenizer from the [nltk](https://www.nltk.org/) library.